Become an Environment America Fellow

 Is it easy?
 No, we’re up against some wily opponents who are incredibly well-funded.

 Is it glamorous?
 No. Buzzfeed and TMZ are not going to feature you or your work.

 Is it rewarding?
 Absolutely.
 And given global warming, fracking and all of the tough problems we’re facing, we need to act now.

 So, if you’re ready to tackle America’s toughest environmental problems, if you’re up for the challenge of mobilizing the support we need to solve these problems, then I strongly encourage you to apply for a position in our Fellowship Program today.

 We look for smarts, leadership experience, top-notch written and verbal skills, and an eagerness to learn.
 We value experience organizing, including building campus groups.

 We’re hiring for Boston, DC, Denver, Philadelphia, Portland and Raleigh.
 If you’re flexible, you can apply for multiple locations.
 We accept applications on a rolling basis.

 Salary and benefits

-As a fellow with Environment America or one of our state affiliates, you’ll earn $23,750-$24,000 in your first year and $24,500-$25,500 in your second year.
+Campaign organizers starting in August will earn $24,500 in your first year and $26,000 in your second year.
 You’ll be eligible to join our group health plan at no cost to you.
-You’ll accrue two weeks of paid vacation over the course of your first year, and three weeks in your second year.
+You’ll receive two weeks of paid vacation at the completion of your first year, and accrue three weeks over the course your second year.
 You’ll be eligible to apply for college loan assistance after your third month, and to participate in our 401(k) plan at the end of your first year.
-Salary and benefits vary in California and New York.